MoNIK93/Unit-Test-in-PHP/README.md

 # Unit-Test-in-PHP
 Unit Test in PHP sample

-implement the plus operator in php using PHPUNIT
+💡implement the plus operator in php using PHPUNIT